GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 2. `terraform apply --auto-approve` - This does the actual object creation and deployment against your AWS and Genesys Cloud accounts.
 The --auto--approve flag steps the approval step required before creating the objects.

 Once the `terraform apply --auto-approve` command has completed, you should see the output of the entire run along with the number of objects successfully created by Terraform.
-There are two things to keep in mind here:
+There are two things to keep in mind:

 1. This project assumes you are running using a local Terraform backing state.
 This means that the `tfstate` files will be created in the same directory where you ran the project.
 Terraform does not recommend using local Terraform backing state files unless you run from a desktop and are comfortable with the deleted files.